 Although more than 99 percent of the reports of suspicious mail have been false alarms or hoaxes, when an explosive device is sent through the mail, Postal Inspectors drop everything and investigate.
 Fortunately, they are a rarity.
 But the mailings are a serious federal offense that endangers the recipient and often disrupts postal operations.
 And the mailer faces significant jail time.
 If you receive a suspicious item in the mail, don't open it.
 Give us a call.
 It's better to be safe than sorry.

-But the suspicious items still continue to end up in the mailstream.
-Postal Inspectors have responded to over 53,000 incidents since the anthrax mailings of 2001 – with more than 5,000 in the last two years alone.
-Experience has shown that most substances or items found in the mail are not hazardous, but rather unknown -- there are characteristics about the item that create uncertainty.
+Our experience has shown that most substances or items found in the mail are not hazardous, but rather unknown -- there are characteristics about the item that create uncertainty.
 If a package does cause suspicion, you can usually verify these mailings simply by contacting the sender of the package to verify the contents.
-Or call the Postal Inspectors if you still have a concern.

 It's also important to put these prevention tips into play regarding items delivered by other carriers, such as FedEX and UPS.
 And take it even one step further - anything that is delivered or left on your doorstep by any delivery service or stranger as what we recently saw happen in Austin, Texas.